Mendeley/api-design-documentation/checklists/api-release-checklist.md

 [ ] Have you read the URLs section of the [API design document](https://github.com/Mendeley/api-design-documentation#urls) and applied them?
 If you find an undocumented use case please raise an issue in GitHub

-[ ] Have you provided a vendor-specific media type like below?
-Is the resource type used singular?

-		e.g. application/vnd.mendeley-<RESOURCE_TYPE>+json

-[ ] For all list oriented or search endpoints then are they returning paginated results?

-[ ] Are you logging errors for your API?

-[ ] Are you using ISO 8601 date/time formats?

-[ ] Have you considered rate limiting for this API?

-[ ] Are your attributes adhering to the standards of JSON case? e.g. group_id and not groupId

-[ ] Are we leaking out our internal data models in our API?
-Expose resources and not database tables e.g. resource called OAuthClient

 ### Other